AegisIK/DistMLIP/README.md

 - [x] Distributing TensorNet
 - [X] Distributing MACE
 - [ ] Multi-machine inference
-- [ ] LAMMPS integration
+- [ ] More works coming soon!

 ## Citation

 If you use DistMLIP in your research, please cite our paper:
 TODO

+## Parallelizing a New Model
+If you would like to contribute or want us to parallelize your model, please either raise an issue or email kevinhan@cmu.edu.

 ## Contact Us

 - If you have any feature requests, please raise an issue on this repo.
-- If you would like to contribute or want us to parallelize your model, please email kevinhan@cmu.edu.
 - For collaborations and partnerships, please email kevinhan@cmu.edu.
+- All requests will receive a response within 24 hours.